Turkey evacuates panicked tourists by boat from wildfires | Science-Environment

 Erdogan said the number of planes fighting the fires had been increased from six to 13, including planes from Ukraine, Russia, Azerbaijan and Iran, and that thousands of Turkish personnel as well as dozens of helicopters and drones were assisting the firefighting efforts.

+In a speech from Marmaris on Saturday night, Erdogan said one of the fires there had been started by children and other investigations were ongoing.

 At least five people have died from the fires in Manavgat and one died in Marmaris.
-Both towns are located on the Mediterranean and are tourist destinations.
+Both towns are Mediterranean tourist destinations.
+Tourism is an important source of revenue for Turkey, and business owners were hoping that this summer would be much better than last year, when pandemic travel restrictions caused tourism to plummet.

 Health Minister Fahrettin Koca said 400 people affected by the fires in Manavgat were treated at hospitals and released, while 10 others were still hospitalized for fire injuries.
 In Marmaris, 159 people were treated at the hospital and one person was still undergoing treatment for burns.